KomodoPlatform/NotaryNodes/notarynodes/strob/README.md

 **Region: North America (NA)**

-To vote for me, just send your <a href="https://komodoelection.com/2-election-process/vote-token/">KMD VOTE tokens</a> before May 14, 2019 to the following KMD address:

 ```
 RRREEicQXX6fkmpqF3rTSsFCWx4b9fYUk7
 ```
+To vote for me, just send your <a href="https://komodoelection.com/2-election-process/vote-token/">KMD VOTE tokens</a> before May 14, 2019 to the above KMD address.

 <br>